 These names are used when the control is interacted with, showing a temporary display, where they occupy the top row.
-Sending this SysEx while the temporary display is active has an immediate effect (you can update the name 'on the fly') without extending the duration of the temporary display.
+Sending this SysEx while the temporary display is active has immediate effect (the name can be updated "on the fly") without extending the duration of the temporary display.